At least 1,338 rhinos were killed last year

 South Africa's numbers decreased after aggressive anti-poaching efforts

 The world’s northern white rhinoceros population plunged by a quarter on Sunday with a death at the San Diego Zoo Safari Park.

-At least 1,338 rhinos were killed last year, the largest number since the poaching crisis intensified nearly a decade ago, according to data compiled by
+At least 1,338 rhinos were killed last year, the largest number since the poaching crisis intensified nearly a decade ago, according to data compiled by an international group.

 The number of rhinos killed has gone up in the continent for six years in a row.

 Despite the grim statistics, there was a ray of hope in South Africa, where the killings decreased slightly for the first time in years.